Tensor rank and entanglement of pure quantum states: Tensor rank

-While the definition of the rank of the tensor is in principle the same as for matrices, the calculation of the rank of a given tensor can be hard even for $3$-tensors \cite{Has90}.
-(It is NP-hard to find the rank of a tensor as dimensions tend to infinity.)
+While the definition of the rank of the tensor is in principle the same as for matrices, the calculation of the rank of a given tensor can be NP-hard even for $3$-tensors \cite{Has90}.

 Let $\bp=(p_1,\ldots,p_d)\in\N^d$.
 Assume that $\cU=[\cU_{j_1,\ldots,j_d}]\in\C^{\bp}$.
 Recall that $\cT\otimes\cU\in\C^{\bq}$, where $\bq=(\n,\bp)$.
 On the other hand the tensor $\cT\otimes_K\cU\in \C^{\n\cdot\bp}$, where $\n\cdot\bp=(n_1p_1,\ldots,n_dp_d)$.
-From the rank minimal decomposition of $\cT$ and $\cU$ we deduce the obvious inequalities
+From the rank minimal decomposition of $\cT$ and $\cU$ we deduce the obvious inequalities \cite{CF18}